Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

-We now show that, by simple fine-tuning, our proposed framework originally trained on a channel distribution can provide energy-efficient power allocation policies for a different (possibly more complicated) distribution.
-In particular, we focus our demonstration on transferring GCN-USCA from the WBS training channel distribution to the Sub-SF test distribution, as the previous section has indicated that this scenario is specially challenging.
-The fine-tuning is performed in an end-to-end manner with a universal learning rate of $l_f = \num{5e-5}$.
-Primarily, the entire set of \num{500} Sub-SF channels coupled with \num{51} constraint values are used for fine-tuning; the regularization coefficients $\eta_m$ and $\eta_s$ are set to be \num{0.25} and \num{0} (completely unsupervised), respectively.
-Within the \emph{first} epoch, the average WSEE performance of GCN-USCA already reaches \num{11.445}, higher than SCA's \num{11.298}.
-The final average performance of GCN-USCA is \num{12.056}, peaking at \num{13.289} ($P_m=-18\dBW$) and stabilizing around \num{13.162} ($P_m\geq-10\dBW$).
-The stationary point \num{13.162} is close to the peak \num{13.289}, indicating that GCN-USCA has mostly restored monotonicity from the new distribution.
-As a comparable baseline, the WSEE of SCA saturates towards \num{13.154} as $P_m$ approaches $10\dBW$.
-From these observations, we find that fine-tuning across input distributions can significantly improve allocation performance and restore monotonicity on the target distribution.
+We now show that, by simple fine-tuning, our proposed framework, {originally trained on an easy channel distribution, is able to} provide energy-efficient power allocation policies for a different (possibly more difficult) distribution.
+In particular, we fix our attention on transferring \mbox{GCN-USCA} from the WBS training distribution to the Sub-SF test distribution, as the previous section has indicated that this scenario is specially challenging.
+The fine-tuning is performed in an end-to-end manner with a universal learning rate of $l_f{\,=\,}5{\times}10^{-5}$.
+The base model is taken from the 1st fold (out of four CV folds) of the previously trained \mbox{GCN-USCA} models.
+Observing that its validation performance saturates with 7 blocks, we abandon the three tailing blocks and set $T^{\prime}{\,=\,}7$ for the fine-tuning experiment.
+Primarily, the entire set of \num{1000} Sub-SF channels coupled with \num{51} constraint values {(ranging from ${-}40$ through $10\dBW$)} are used for fine-tuning {in 2-fold CV}; the regularization coefficients $\eta_m$ and $\eta_s$ are set to be \num{0.25} and \num{0} (completely unsupervised), respectively.
+The final average test performance of \mbox{GCN-USCA} is {\num{12.271}}, peaking at \num{13.566} ($P_m{\,=\,}{-}18\dBW$) and then stabilizing around \num{13.373}.
+The stationary point is close to the peak point, indicating that \mbox{GCN-USCA} has {almost restored monotonicity.
+As a commensurable baseline}, the WSEE of SCA saturates towards {\num{13.219}} as $P_m$ approaches $0\dBW$.
+From these observations, we find that fine-tuning across input distributions can significantly improve allocation performance and renovate monotonicity on the target distribution.